Machilipatnam: Religious worship

 There are many religions with worship centers in and around the city, such as Panduranga Temple at Chilakalapudi, Agastheeswara Temple etc. Dattashram is a pilgrimage site on the coast and home to ancient Shiva and Datta temples.
 Manginapudi is popularly known as "Datta Rameswaram" due to the consecration of 12 wells for bathing (recalling those at Rameswaram).

+Shia Muslims

+Machilipatnam is home to the largest Shia population in the entire state of Andhra Pradesh.
+There are more than a hundred Astanas/Imambargahs (Moharram ritual places).The famous chest beatings happen on Ashura in the Koneru Centre circle, attracting thousands of mourners and visitors from other religions.There are Imambargahs that are more than 600 years old, such as the Zari Astana, Baraimam Astana, Naqla Astana, etc. The Baraimam Alam is taken out for procession around streets of Machilipatnam, a night before Ashura and the Krishna district police offers dhati (A cloth) to the Alam.
+Hundreds of Shia Muslims from Hyderabad, Chennai, Bangalore, Visakhapatnam visit Chehlum Astana for the 17th Safar of Islamic Calendar, where Hazrat Abbas(as)'Arabaeen attracts millions of mourners from across South Asia.

 Tourism

 Manginapudi Beach is on the coast of the city.
 Machilipatnam also has the ruined buildings built by the Europeans who settled here.

 Transport

 The city has a total road length of 359.09 km.
 The National Highway 65 connects Machilipatnam to Pune via Hyderabad, Suryapet and Vijayawada.
 NH 216 from Kattipudi to Ongole, passes through the city.

 The city's bus station is owned and operated by Andhra Pradesh State Road Transport Corporation.
 The station is equipped with a bus depot for storage and maintenance of buses.

 Machilipatnam railway station is a 'B–Category' and 'Adarsh station' under the jurisdiction of Vijayawada railway division.
 It is the terminal station of Vijayawada-Machilipatnam branch line that connects Howrah-Chennai main line at Vijayawada.

 Machilipatnam port was damaged by a giant ocean wave on 1 November 1864.
 Since then, there were many efforts to build a new port.
 Navayuga Engineering Company Limited is in the process of building a deep water port at Gilakaladinne of the city.

 The nearest International airport is Gannavaram, Vijayawada (63 kms).